Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Experimental Details

 \subsection{Implementation Details of Baselines}

-\textbf{Pretraining.} Diffusion forcing~\citep{chen2024diffusion} proposes an asynchronous-noising training of diffusion models, which shows promising results for offline sequence generation.
-The key idea is to add independently random noise levels to different tokens in a sequence, and the score function takes this sequence of noise levels as its input for denoising.
-Adopting this idea, we train Rectified flow in a similar approach: we independently take random interpolation time for different tokens, and let the velocity function be aware of the interpolation time for each token.

 \textbf{Warm-start Diffusion.} The warm-start diffusion is a heuristic that denoise a previously noisy $x_{t-1}$, but conditioning on new observation $z_t$, to obtain updated prediction of $x_t$.
-In our implementation, warm-start diffusion share the exact pipeline as our sequential flow models, the only difference is that it use the pretrained model $v_{\theta_0}$ for denoising, while sequential flow matching uses a finetuned flow $v_{\theta}$ for generation.
+In our implementation, warm-start diffusion share the exact pipeline as our \model, the only difference is that it use the pretrained model $v_{\mathrm{pre}}$ for denoising, while \model uses a finetuned flow $v_{\theta}$ for generation.

-\textbf{CL-Diffusion~\citep{wei2025cldiffphycon}.} The original CL-Diffusion requires to train two diffusion models, a synchronous diffusion and an asynchronous diffusion that allows different denoising scheduling.
-In our implementation, since Diffusion Forcing~\citep{chen2024diffusion} pretrained model allows to denoise in an arbitrary schedule, we use a single pretrained diffusion forcing to replace the two models in CL-Diffusion.
+\textbf{Asynchronous Diffusion (CL-Diffusion~\citep{wei2025cldiffphycon}).} We implement asynchronous diffusion following the idea of \cite{wei2025cldiffphycon}.
+The original CL-Diffusion requires training two diffusion models, a synchronous diffusion and an asynchronous diffusion that allows different denoising scheduling.
+In our implementation, we use Diffusion Forcing~\citep{chen2024diffusion} as the pretrained model, which naturally allows to denoise in an arbitrary schedule (either synchronous or asynchronous).
+So we use a single pretrained diffusion forcing to replace the two models in CL-Diffusion.